LottieAnning/LIFE4136_rotation3/README.md

 <a name="splitstree"></a>

-After downloading SplitsTree (instructions at the top of the page) ipload your .tre file to the SplitsTree software by navigating to [File] then [open].
-Once loaded select *[Tree]* then [NJ] to view your tree as a midpoint rooted neighbour joined tree.
+After downloading SplitsTree (instructions at the top of the page) ipload your .tre file to the SplitsTree software by navigating to [File] then [Open].
+Once loaded select [Tree] then [NJ] to view your tree as a midpoint rooted neighbour joined tree.
+The output should look as follows:

 ![SplitsTree](Figures/SplitsTree.png)

+Interestingly, SWB and MAU are outgrouped.
+From the Marburger et al., purity plot these individuals were annotated as approximate pure lyrata.
+These two populations likely diverged first after undergoing WGD.
+Interestingly the population closest to arenosa (KEH) is nested amongst the lineage, this supports the theory that these lyrata tetraploids hybridised post WGD.
+The distance from KEH from its shared common ancester with OCH is extensive, meaning the hybridisation and aquisition of arenosa

 ## FastStructure